 To maximise the potential of the remote check in network, the concept proposes the construction of a new one mile section of tunnel.
 This is built to connect into Kings Cross International station, extending the reach of the service to an additional international terminus, connecting;

 The context diagram illustrates how these remote check in principles could be applied to a generic high street setting.
+Considering future passenger experience at a strategic level through both spatial and service planning.
 As the public interface with the network it recognises that the baggage drop off should be easily navigable within an urban setting.
 Possessing an active frontage, adorned with succinct, brand identity and integrated amongst strong commercial counterparts will help integrate it into the passenger travel routine.
+Expressing the airport itself within a central business district, marking the gateway to the airport.
 This includes being easily accessible, with connections to public transport to cater for users with heavy luggage, mobility issues, pushchairs etc.

 Focussing in on the detail, the process diagram illustrates It should allow for independent luggage check in, transporting it to the airport in advance of the passenger’s departure.
 Inside the unit passengers will check in using the Biometric technology which links their passport, travel documents and baggage together.
-Overseen by a trained security representative covering a number of desks, secure automated baggage systems will load the luggage on to the cargo transportation.
+Overseen by a trained security representative, it would enable bags to be screened earlier in the journey prior to boarding.
+Selecting available locations by understanding the impact security requires in the spatial performance of the site.
+Secure automated baggage systems would then load the luggage on to the cargo transportation, removing any interference or tampering opportunities.
 These will be transferred to the passenger’s departure airport, decentralising airport operations and some security checks.
 Ensuring the passenger is then unhindered to maximise the rest of their time in the City without having to allocate time to collect their luggage before embarking on their journey to the airport.

 Taking these principles, I have applied them theoretically to Paddington Station to demonstrate its integration into the system.
-Exploring how to integrate a check-in facility and how to transfer bags from ground level collection points to the Elizabeth Line platforms.
+Exploring how to integrate a check-in facility and how to transfer bags between the modal splits.
 Served by Network Rail, London Underground and soon to be Elizabeth Line services the station is suitably located for Feeder stations such as Marylebone, Edgeware Road and Marble Arch.
 These are interconnected with large hotel chains such as Hilton and Novatel, with car parks that support passenger interfaces with the station and Potential Baggage Drop-off Services.

 Whilst I am aware that a remote BAA check has previously been attempted at Paddington for its Heathrow services between 1999 -2004, there is a strong basis for it to be successfully reintroduced.
 Previously user numbers were low and airlines did not want to man desks both at the airport and railway station meaning it failed to justify its cost.